arman-ml/waste-classifier/README.md

 # garbage-classification-10-classes
 A deep learning model to classify garbage into 10 categories using image data.
-Built using Python and Jupyter Notebook.
+Built using Pytorch and Jupyter Notebook.